 Antepartum Management of Vasa Previa

-Vasa previa occurs when fetal blood vessels, that are unprotected by the umbilical cord or placenta, run through the amniotic membranes and traverse the cervix.
+Vasa previa occurs when fetal blood vessels that are unprotected by the umbilical cord or placenta run through the amniotic membranes and traverse the cervical os.
 Two types of vasa previa occur: type 1 is associated with a velamentous cord insertion, and type II with succenturiate or multilobed placentae.
 The exact frequency of vasa previa is difficult to determine, but it probably occurs in 1 in 1,500 to 5,000 pregnancies.
 Fetal hemorrhage, exsanguination, or even death may result with rupture of vasa previa vessels whether spontaneous or during artificial rupture of membranes.
 Vasa previa can be successfully managed through appropriate diagnosis, preparation and readiness for surgery.

 Diagnosis has been improved with grayscale ultrasonography and color Doppler.
 Screening for and establishing the diagnosis is important as antenatal, compared to intrapartum, diagnosis is associated with improved maternal and fetal/neonatal outcomes.
 Debate exists regarding whether screening should be performed routinely in all pregnancies.
 Certain conditions associated with vasa previa such as low-lying placenta, multi-fetal gestation, IVF or presence of an accessory lobe of the placenta should raise suspicion and warrant further investigation.
 Routine ultrasound evaluation of the placenta and lower uterine segment permits detection in the majority of cases.
 The following algorithm can facilitate diagnosis in asymptomatic women:

 - At mid-trimester ultrasound, routinely determine placental location and relationship of placenta to internal cervical os, and document placental cord insertion site.